Franz Fuchs: Oberwart attack on Roma

-On 5 February 1995, four Romani were killed in Oberwart with a pipe bomb improvised explosive device which was attached to a sign that read "Roma zurück nach Indien" ("Romani back to India").
+On 5 February 1995, four Romani men, Josef Simon (40), Karl Horvath (21), Erwin Horvath (18), and Peter Sarközi (18), were killed in Oberwart with a pipe bomb improvised explosive device which was attached to a sign that read "Roma zurück nach Indien" ("Romani back to India").
 It was the worst racial terror attack in post-war Austria, and was Fuchs's first fatal attack.
 The bomb was set to explode at chest-height when someone touched the placard with the message.

 The next day in nearby Stinatz, mainly populated by Austrians of Croatian descent, a bomb with a pamphlet "Go back to Dalmatia" wounded a garbage worker.

 Between June 1995 and December 1995 he sent three more waves of mailbombs.
 Wave number three was targeted at TV host Arabella Kiesbauer, Dietrich Szameit (vice-mayor of Lübeck) and a dating agency.
 Kiesbauer and Szameit did not open their letters themselves and were not hurt.
 Wave number four was targeted at two medics and a refugee aid worker, Maria Loley.
 One medic from Syria and Maria Loley were injured; the other mailbomb, targeted at a South Korean medic, was discovered and neutralized.
 Two mailbombs of wave number five detonated early in mailboxes, the remaining two were discovered and neutralized.
 This was the last incident before Fuchs was arrested.